 Note: Sums may not equal totals because of rounding error.
+Unless otherwise indicated, figures are not adjusted for inflation; they are the figures reported in those years.
 "Economic losses" include reported and unreported direct property damage and indirect loss, including business interruption.
-Costs of fire departments are for local career departments only.
+Local fire department expenditures are presumed to include all expenditures by local departments, career or volunteer, which means donated volunteer time is typically not reflected.
 Net fire insurance is an estimate of the net of premium income over claims paid, based primarily on damages in fires reported to fire departments.
 Net fire insurance is separated into incremental loss (or the excess of insurance industry loss estimates over NFPA fire department based loss estimates) and other.
 Building construction is the estimated fire protection part of the value of new construction.